The Best Summer Vacation Ideas for Active Families

 The Hagen History Center at 356 W. 6th Street in Erie has more than 20 exhibits spread among four historic buildings.

 One of the newest additions is Frank Lloyd Wright’s original San Francisco Office, which was moved here to be on permanent display.
+His office is one of many Frank Lloyd Wright sites in Pennsylvania.

 The Hagen History Center also has a Civil War gallery, a Servants Quarters gallery, a collection of Victorian dresses, and stories of the brave people of Erie who fought for our country and more.